toak/latex-aiias/README.md

 ## Writing environment

 For a simple usage of LateX use https://www.overleaf.com/ You can use SSO with your aiias.edu account and the free edition should be enough for you.
-Just copy the files from the source folder and start editing it in overleaf!
+Just create a blank project, copy the files from the source folder and start editing it in overleaf!

 You can also install LateX locally on your computer.